ViRT1ST/BeDownloader/README.md

 So, in this case, app need your Behance account token to download such projects.
 Here instructions how to get it and use it with app:

-- Login into your Behance accoun in your browser.
+- Login into your Behance account in your browser.
 - Open Chrome DevTools (Ctrl+Shift+I).
 - Navigate to "Local Storage" and copy token from it as showed in screenshot ([screenshot](screenshots/token_from_chrome.png)).
-- Open "settings\config.ini" and paste copied string into it ([screenshot](screenshots/token_in_config.png)).
+- Open "settings\config.ini" and paste copied string into it as showed in screenshot ([screenshot](screenshots/token_in_config.png)).